LukasNiessen/relational-db-vs-document-store/README.md

 ### Document stores

-The key idea is: **just store that data as it is**.
-So suppose we have an object.
+The key idea is: **just store the data as it is**.
+Suppose we have an object.
 We just convert it to a JSON and store it as it is.
 We call this data a _document_.
-It can be JSON, BSON (binary JSON) and XML too.
+It's not limited to JSON though, it can also be BSON (binary JSON) or XML for example.

 #### Example document